How do I apply?

-- Provide evidence of the following prior to being accepted into the program: A bachelor’s or master’s degree with a cumulative grade point average of 2.75 on a 4.0 scale OR a grade point average of 3.0 on a 4.0 scale on the last sixty (60) hours of credit completed, including undergraduate and graduate coursework.
-(EPSB regulation 16 KAR 5:020 requires a grade point average of 3.0 on a 4.0 scale in the last thirty (30) hours of credit completed, including undergraduate and graduate coursework.)
+- Per EPSB regulations, provide evidence of the following prior to being accepted into the program: A bachelor’s or master’s degree with a cumulative grade point average of 2.75 on a 4.0 scale OR a grade point average of 3.0 on a 4.0 scale on the last thirty (30) hours of credit completed, including undergraduate and graduate coursework.
+(EPSB regulation 16 KAR 5:020 requires a grade point average of 3.0 on a 4.0 scale in the last thirty (30) hours of credit completed, including undergraduate and graduate coursework).

-- Passing PRAXIS II content exam scores in the desired certification area with the exception of music.
+- Passing PRAXIS Subject Assessment scores in the desired certification area with the exception of music.
 Some secondary and P-12 certification areas require TWO content exams.
-Middle School certification applicants must pass at least ONE of the TWO required Praxis II content exams upon admission.
-IECE and Elementary do not require the Praxis II content exam for admission.
+Middle School certification applicants must pass the required Praxis II subject assessment upon admission.
+IECE, DHH and Elementary do not require the Praxis II content exam for admission.

-BE SURE to request that your Praxis CASE and Praxis II scores be sent to EKU -CODE 1200
+BE SURE to request that your Praxis Subject Assessment scores be sent to EKU -CODE 1200

-- Complete two written assignments, given by the department, that assess critical thinking, creativity, communication and collaboration.
+4. Complete two written assignments, given by the department, that assess critical thinking, creativity, communication and collaboration

 ESSAY #2 – In an essay (3-4 pages), describe how you will practice critical thinking, creativity, positive communication and collaboration in your future teaching career.

-- Candidates must complete and sign a Candidate Statement of Commitment Regarding Dispositions form.
-(Will be completed during the admission interview.)
+8. Candidates must complete and sign a Candidate Statement of Commitment Regarding Dispositions form.

-- Candidates must complete and sign a “Personal and Professional Fitness Declaration” form.
+9. Candidates must complete and sign a “Character and Fitness Declaration” form.
 This process includes a review of the Professional Code of Ethics for Kentucky School Personnel established in 16 KAR1:020.
-(Will be completed during the admission interview.)

 Ms. Karen Dickens, Alternative Certification Specialist